apatti/paper-to-obsidian/README.md

 ## Features

-- **Multi-Perspective Analysis**: Every section is explained through three AI personas:
+- **Multi-Perspective Analysis**: Multi-Perspective Analysis: Instead of one generic summary, every section is analyzed by three fine-tuned expert adapters:
   - **ELI5**: Simple, analogy-based explanations for beginners
   - **Intuitive**: First-principles engineering explanations (Feynman-style)
   - **Executive**: Business/utility-focused summaries for quick understanding

-- **Vision AI Captioning**: Automatically describes charts, diagrams, and figures using a vision-language model
+- **Vision AI Captioning**: Uses Qwen2-VL to "see" charts, diagrams, and figures, embedding AI captions directly into your notes so the text model understands the visuals.

-- **Obsidian Integration**: Generates markdown with `[[wiki-links]]` for knowledge graph connectivity
+- **Knowledge Graph Builder**: Automatically extracts key concepts and wraps them in [[WikiLinks]], instantly connecting new papers to your existing Obsidian knowledge graph.

-- **Efficient Local Inference**: Runs entirely on Apple Silicon using MLX with quantized models
+- **Efficient Local Inference**: Optimized sequential loading allows running 3+ LLMs on a standard 16GB MacBook Pro M2 without crashing.

 ## Requirements